martingreenwood/cookiebar-by-beard/readme.txt

 - `cbbb_cookie`, this is for 30 days and only set upon clicking save / accept all.
 This is functional/necessary.
 - ``

+= Whats the shortcode for the settings? =

+`[cbbbcookies]` add this to your cookies page and it will give you the ability to control the cookies you set

 = Do you have a shortcode? =

 No, it will display automatically in the footer of your website.